Windrush legal experts host ‘Stay put: this is your home’ event in Croydon

 The team are keen to listen to stories from people who have been impacted by the Windrush scandal, to give information on their legal rights and to give guidance on how they can set up a legal claim to get their Windrush compensation.

 “We know that Croydon has one of the highest populations of people impacted by the Windrush scandal.
 We are keen to reach out to those affected to give help and guidance where we can, and to listen to what they have been through.
 My team and I have spent years trying to help people assert their rights and pushing the government to put right the horrendous consequences of their hostile environment agenda.
 We look forward to an enriching day of sharing and support with families affected by the Windrush scandal.
 Our message to the Windrush generation is ‘Stay put, this is your home.’”

 Anyone who would like further information ahead of the event is asked to contact Dave Neita on 07515 520756.

-Frances was the firm's first managing partner and a partner in the regulatory & disciplinary team and human rights department
+Frances was the firm’s first managing partner from 2010 to 2021, and was a partner in the regulatory and disciplinary department, the human rights department, and clinical negligence department.

 “Complete overhaul” of the Windrush Compensation Scheme urgently needed